This basic steel cut oats recipe is the perfect ratio of oats to liquid for the creamiest, dreamiest canvas for your breakfast creations!

 - Coconut oil - I always toast steel cut oats and other grains a little bit of oil before adding the liquid, to really bring out their flavor.

-- Steel cut oats - Not quick-cooking for this one!
+- Steel cut oats - No quick cooking oat for this one!
 These take longer to cook (25-30 minutes), but it's mostly hands-off, and the texture is SO worth it.
-Plus, you'll cook once and have oats for days.
+Plus, you'll cook once and have oats for several days.

 - Water - We'll use a mix of milk and water to cook these.